DfAC/TeachingSlides/H24VLP_P2_IMU/Workflow.md

 		NEXT, NEXT, Finish, Finish

 ### NOTES

 IE use a very strange naming convention for the height.

-Ant height will only be applied to export, Arms need to INCLUDE antenna height.
-Other words to match GPS and IMU one need to: GPS (add_ht), Arms (add_ht), Export (no_ht!).
-This is VERY CONFUSING so, following CH I suggest:
+Ant height will only be applied to the export, Arms need to INCLUDE antenna height.

+in otherwords to match GPS and IMU one need to do as follows: GPS (add_ht), Arms (add_ht), Export (no_ht!).

+This is VERY CONFUSING so, following CH advice I suggest:
 			GPS_Rover (ht=0), Arms (add_ht), Export (add_ht)

 6. Process GPS

 Processing GNSS will generate *.cmb file (combined GPS file), which is used in next step (those values are estimated at antenna, without applying ht!)

 	GNSS WORKFLOW

 It is vital that all stations are in the same datum.
 In IE processing Datum is the same as Master.
 You cant change one without the other, neither can you have one station in different datum, so its vital to make sure that all coordinates are correct.
 Nevertheless SV coordinates has to be converted to current datum during KF processing.
 Therefore it is important to properly set processing datum in IE!!!
 For more details see GNSS.log
 	Practical example show that actual effect on position between ITRF89 & WGS84 is below 4mm.
 	Make sure that measured to ARP is selected for both master and rover.